bonitasoft/bonita-doc/md/migration-overview.md

 ## Migrating your process definitions

-A process definition created using Bonita 6.x can be run on this version after the [platform migration](migrate-from-an-earlier-version-of-bonita-bpm.md).
-However, you might choose to update the process definition to take advantage of new features.
+A process definition created using a previous Bonita 7.x can be run on this version after a platform migration.
+You might choose to update the process definition to take advantage of new features.
 To update a process definition, export it from the older version of Bonita Studio as a `.bos` file, then import it into the newer version and update it.
 Note: you cannot import a process definition `.bos` file into a version of Bonita Studio that is older than the version that was used to create it.

-You can import a .bos file containing a process definiiton from a Bonita 6.x or Bonita Open Solution 5.x.
-The [guided migration](migrate-a-process-from-bonita-open-solution-5-x.md) converts the 5.x process definition to use the legacy 6.x tooling so that the process can run on a Bonita 7.x platform.
-You can modify the process definition later to take advantage of the new features in this version of Bonita.
+A process definition created using a version 6.x of Bonita, or using 6.x style forms or overviews, needs to have its task and instantiation forms modified in a previous version of
+Bonita (7.0.0 to 7.7.4) before migrating to this version.
+Bonita Studio 7.8 and above can't import these forms, which may result in data loss or process malfunctions.
+For more details see [platform migration](migrate-from-an-earlier-version-of-bonita-bpm.md).